-The ESAR acronym stands for the first letters of the four types of play in French.
+The ESAR acronym stands for the first letters of the four types of play.
 It gives its name to the system, and helps remember the evolution of the forms of play in the order they are acquired.

 E = Exercise play